 Commonly Reported HVAC Problems:

-[Copyright © 1996-2013.
-Hannabery HVAC.
-All rights reserved.]
+Copyright © 1997 Hannabery HVAC.
+All rights reserved.

-Odor complaints are very common in the heating and air conditioning field.
-There are many different types of odors and different causes, but for the most part they can be broken down into five different categories.
+Otherwise, there are many different types of odors and different causes, but for the most part they can be broken down into the five different categories listed below.

-1. Electrical odor - Electrical odors are usually caused by parts overheating.
+Electrical odors are usually caused by parts overheating.
 Indoor blower motors are a common example.
 If there is a mechanical failure; such as the bearings seizing up, then the motor over-heats and the insulation on the wires and the motor windings themselves start to melt, causing the odor.

-It is possible for a very dirty air filter to cause the odor.
+Sometimes, loose electrical connections can cause wires or relays to overheat, causing electrical odors.
+It's also possible for a very dirty air filter to cause the odor.
 If the airflow is restricted enough, it could cause electric resistance heaters to overheat, even burn-out.

 If you smell an electrical odor, check your air filter.
 If it is not blocked, shut the equipment off at the breaker if possible, and call for service.

 This is similar to an electrical odor only worse.
 It is also sometimes accompanied by smoke.
 Once again, this can be caused by parts or wiring burning-up.

 It can also be debri such as plastic getting into the ductwork and melting on the electric resistance heaters or heat exchanger.